dotnet/arcade/DeploymentPolicy.md

 * Workflow for Rollback:
     - When a service in production is discovered to be in a "downed" state (e.g. not taking work, constantly throwing errors, etc.) following a rollout, then rollback IMMEDIATELY to a previously known working deployment.
 Continue investigation in staging by reproing the failure.
     - Rollback PRs need to have a commit message which contains `[ROLLBACK]`, e.g. "[ROLLBACK] blah blah"
-    - Create a GitHub issue for tracking, with tags indicating that this is a rollback.
+    - Create a GitHub issue for tracking.
+If and only if this is a manual rollback, label it with the **Rollout Rollback** label and the appropriate rollout repo label
     - Communicate the state of affairs to dncpartners@microsoft.com when the issue is identified along with the tracking GitHub issue, and when it's mitigated.

 ## Hotfixes